 Being able to do a pull up is the ultimate strength goal and will make you the envy of everyone else in the gym.
 There’s a reason that they’re so idolised though, and that’s because it takes some fierce training to pull it off (or up).
 As with any skill, this one takes practice and patience, but it also takes brute strength.
 Don’t let this put you off though, as it’s a great exercise to add to your routine once you’ve cracked it.
 Here are some tips and tricks to get you there…

 If you’re going to get your first pullup, you have to learn how to hang properly from a bar.
-You’d be surprised how difficult this can be for your hands, grip, and the smaller muscles of your arms to support your entire body weight.
+You’ll be surprised how difficult this can be for your hands, grip, and the smaller muscles of your arms to support your entire body weight.
 Find an overhead bar, grasp it with an overhand grip, and hang.
-You will notice at first that there is a tendency for your shoulders to shrug up towards your ears.
+You’ll notice at first that there’s a tendency for your shoulders to shrug up towards your ears.
 When you’re learning to hang, you should also learn how to pack your shoulders from this position.
 This teaches you how to engage your lats, the bigger muscles of your back, to help you pullup when the time comes for your first rep.

 Dead Hang for 3 rounds of 10-30 seconds